Covariance regression with random forests: Introduction

-In general terms, let $\mathbf{Y}_{n \times q}$ be a matrix of $q$ response variables measured on $n$ observations, where $\mathbf{y}_i$ represents the $i$th row of $\mathbf{Y}$.
-Similarly, let $\mathbf{X}_{n \times p}$ be a matrix of $p$ covariates available for all $n$ observations, where $\mathbf{x}_i$ represents the $i$th row of $\mathbf{X}$.
-For an observation with covariates $\mathbf{x}_i$ and responses $\mathbf{y}_i$, the goal is to estimate the covariance of the response variables based on the covariates $\Sigma_{\mathbf{x}_i}$ and to analyze how this conditional covariance matrix varies with respect to the covariates.
+In general terms, let $\mathbf{Y}_{n \times q}$ be a matrix of $q$ response variables measured on $n$ observations, where $\mathbf{y}_i^\top$ represents the $i$th row of $\mathbf{Y}$.
+Similarly, let $\mathbf{X}_{n \times p}$ be a matrix of $p$ covariates available for all $n$ observations, where $\mathbf{x}_i^\top$ represents the $i$th row of $\mathbf{X}$.
+For an observation with covariates $\mathbf{x}_i$ and responses $\mathbf{y}_i$, the goal is to estimate the conditional covariance of the response variables ${\rm Cov}[\mathbf{y}_i|\mathbf{x}_i]\triangleq \Sigma_{\mathbf{x}_i}$, which is a measurable matrix function of covariates $\mathbf{x}_i$, and to analyze how this conditional covariance matrix varies with respect to the covariates.
 For this problem, \cite{yin_nonparametric_2010} use a kernel estimator to estimate the conditional covariance matrix for a single continuous covariate.
 However, it is not clear how to extend this approach to situations with multiple covariates. \cite{hoff_covariance_2012} propose a linear covariance regression model

 where the mean and covariance of the multivariate response is parameterized as functions of covariates.
 This model can also be interpreted as a special random-effects model where $\mathbf{A}_{q\times (p+1)}$ and $\mathbf{B}_{q\times (p+1)}$ characterize the fixed and random parts of the model, respectively.
-The scalar $\gamma_i$ can be interpreted as an individual-level variability in addition to the random error $\epsilon_i$.
+The scalar $\gamma_i$ can be interpreted as an individual-level variability in addition to the random error $\bm{\epsilon}_i$.
 The rows of $\mathbf{B}$ indicate how much this additional variability affects $\mathbf{y}_i$.
-The vector $\epsilon_i$ is of dimension $q \times 1$ and is assumed to be normally distributed.
-In this framework, they assume that $E[\gamma_i]=0$, $E[\epsilon_i]=0$, $E[\gamma_i \epsilon_i]=0$, $Var[\gamma_i]=1$, $Var[\epsilon_i]=\Psi$, leading to the following covariance matrix
+The vector $\bm{\epsilon}_i$ is of dimension $q \times 1$ and is assumed to be normally distributed.
+In this framework, they assume that $E[\gamma_i]=0$, $E[\bm{\epsilon}_i]=0$, $E[\gamma_i \bm{\epsilon}_i]=0$, $Var[\gamma_i]=1$, $Var[\bm{\epsilon}_i]=\mathbf{\Psi}$, leading to the following covariance matrix